-This is an evaluation of past performance that helped lead the grantee to choose its goals or projects.
+This is an evaluation of past performance t' at her and lead the grantee to choose its goals or projects.

-The housing needs of low-income, special needs, and elderly homeowners, as well as the needs of small, large, elderly, and special needs renter households are listed as high priorities in the 2015-2019 Saint Paul Consolidated Plan.
+The housing needs of low-income, special needs, and elderly hor cowners, as well as the needs of small, large, elderly, and special needs renter households are listed as high priorities in the 2015-2019 Saint Paul Consolidated Plan.
 The strategies identified in the housing section of the City's Comprehensive Plan were to preserve and construct affordable housing through partnerships and retrofit for energy efficiency.